 Many of the canes we sell at Ease Living are adjustable or can be cut to the proper height.

 Handle: The shape of the cane's handle can have an effect on how comfortable it is to use.
 Many like the standard round or crook handle for its simplicity but it can be hard to use if joint pain is an issue as it provides little support.
 If this applies to you, a derby or fritz handle may be better suited as these provide a more comfortable gripping surface and more evenly distribute weight over the cane.

 Style: The design of the cane can mean the difference between the cane you carry with you at all times and the one you leave in the closet.
 If a cane makes you feel old or disabled using it will make you unhappy.
 Chose a cane that compliments your personal style.
 You may even want different canes for different occasions!
 Just like clothing, your cane reflects your personality.

 Check out our curated selection of canes at Ease Living.
-From classic to modern, and even a cane that has won design awards and was featured at the Cooper Hewitt Smithsonian Design Museum (take a look here).
-We are adding more options all the time.
+From classic to modern, we are adding more options all the time.
 Let us know if you have any questions or if there is a type of cane you would like that you don't see listed.